The term slicing in programming usually refers to obtaining a substring, sub-tuple, or sublist from a string, tuple, or list respectively.

 To find the prefix or suffix of length

-n of a string, we'll use the same approach that can be used to find a tail or head of a list.
+n of a string, we'll use the same approach that can be used to find the tail or head of a list.
 We'll slice from the start to

 n and from